-Ihis map is for general reference only.
-Please visit wildlife utah. gov/huntplanner for detailed boundary descriptions.
-All hunt units exclude elk CWMUs, Native American Trust Lands, National Parks and other areas closed to hunting
+This map is for general reference only.
+Please visit hunt.utah.gov for detailed boundary descriptions.
+All hunt units exclude elk CWMUs, Native American Trust Lands, National Parks and other areas closed to hunting.

 This map is for general reference only.
-Please visit wildlife.utah.gov/huntplanner for detailed boundary descriptions.
+Please visit hunt.utah.gov for detailed boundary descriptions.
 All hunt units exclude elk CWMUs, Native American Trust Lands, National Parks and other areas closed to hunting.